-2.3 Key Personnel
+2.5 Key Personnel

-The Engineer of Record (EoR) for the 2P-3P TSA is John Cunning, P.Eng., an employee of Golder Associates Ltd.
+The Engineer of Record (EoR) for the 2P-3P TSA is John Cunning, P.Eng., an employee of WSP Canada Inc.

-The Responsible Tailings Facility Engineer (RTFE) for the 2P-3P TSA is James Campbell, P.Eng., Senior Tailings Engineer, who is an employee of Teck.
-Mr. James Campbell became the RTFE for the 2P-3P TSA on 4 May 2021.
+The Qualified Person (QP) for the 2P-3P TSA is James Campbell, P.Eng., Senior Tailings Engineer, who is an employee of Teck.
+Mr. Campbell became the QP for the 2P-3P TSA on 4 May 2021.

-The EoR and RTFE roles are carried out in accordance with the expectations of the Global Industry Standard on Tailings Management (GISTM, GTR 2020).
+The EoR and QP roles are carried out in accordance with the expectations of the Global Industry Standard on Tailings Management (GISTM; GTR 2020).

-2.4 Quantifiable Performance Objectives
+2.6 Quantifiable Performance Objectives

 Quantifiable performance objectives (QPOs) have been established with consideration of the relative risk of the credible failure modes for the facility.
 Monthly visual inspections are considered adequate to monitor facility conditions, including perimeter slopes and monitoring for any ponded water on tailings surfaces.
 This is based on the drained condition of the tailings surface and on the flood routing and flood capacity assessment presented in Golder (2017a).
-FRO has established QPOs for the piezometers installed in the 3 Pit Causeway which are monitored as part of Swift Pit mining activities.
+FRO has established QPOs for the piezometers installed in the 3 Pit Causeway, which are monitored as part of Swift Pit mining activities as summarized in Table 4.